 Hormonal EC pills

 Hormonal EC pills are safe to take but, like hormonal birth control pills, have some side effects.
 This can include:

 You can purchase EC pills at your local drugstore.
 They can cost anywhere from $20 to $60, depending if you buy a generic or name-brand product.

 If you’re insured, you can call a doctor to request a prescription.
 EC pills are considered preventive care, so they’re often free with insurance.

 Emergency IUD contraception

-The Copper-T is an intrauterine device (IUD) that can also work as emergency contraception.
-According to Princeton University, the Copper-T IUD can reduce your risk of becoming pregnant by more than 99 percent.
+According to Planned Parenthood, a nonprofit group that promotes reproductive healthcare, the Copper-T IUD can reduce your risk of becoming pregnant by more than 99%.
 This makes it more effective than hormonal EC pills.

 You may want to take an at-home test right away, but that can be too soon.
 Most doctors recommend you wait until after the first day of your missed period to take a pregnancy test.
-For the most accurate result, though, you should wait until the week after your missed period to test.
+For the most accurate result, you should wait until the week after your missed period to test.